JayMc/meteor-google-reverse-geocode/README.md

 *Convert lat and lng to address*
 Returns whole data from Google API.
 Check below for tidy outputs
 ```
+var lat = 37.774690;
+lar lng = -122.415463;
-reverseGeocode.getLocation(37.774690, -122.415463, function(location){
+reverseGeocode.getLocation(lat, lng, function(location){

-	location is straight output from Google
+	//location is straight output from Google
+	//or you can now access it from reverseGeocode object
+	Session.set('location', reverseGeocode.getAddrStr());
 });
 ```